How to Choose the Best Home Coffee Grinder

 This is in no way a bad thing.
 It means the 31 grind settings give you incredible flexibility from medium-fine through to medium-coarse.
 If you want to make minute adjustments to your Chemex recipe, this is the grinder for you.

 The one sticking point is the price tag.
 Most people would expect to get an espresso grinder for what they pay here.
 But if you are taking a deep dive into pour over coffee, it might be worth buying a grinder made for the purpose.
 Besides, this is going to look great on your countertop.
+It’s also one of our top grinders under $500.

 The first thing you’ll notice about the Bodum Bistro is the sleek contemporary design.
 Whether you choose the black, white, or red model, it’s bound to stand out in any kitchen.
 But behind the cute cover, you’ll find a range of features that make this a great grinder for the price.